ericom-gideon/docs/docs/apps/deploying_a_rails_app_with_your_own_database.md

 #### Database.yml configuration

-If you have a database.yml file, change it to database.yml.sample.
 In an effort to keep your passwords out of your repo (no fun if they get out there!), alter the file to the following format for the Rails environment being used on your Ninefold app.

 For a ‘production’ environment: